petrosgk/SED_with_MultiTaskVAE/README.md

-# Sound Event Detection and Synthesis with Multi-Task Learning VAE
+# Sound Event Detector and Synthesizer based on Multi-Task Learning Model with Variational Information Bottleneck
-Sound Event Detector and Synthesizer models based on Multi-Task Learning with Variational Information Bottleneck.
+This repository contains the code and trained weights for the Sound Event Detector and Sound Event Synthesizer models.

 ## Installation